 FAT FACTS ON PEANUT AND SUNFLOWER SEED BUTTERS

 The fat profile of the two butters differs substantially.
-Peanut butter contains more saturated fat due to the presence of palm oil, which is 50% saturated, and sunflower seed butter is brimming with monounsaturated fats.
+Peanut butter contains more saturated fat because it contains palm oil, which is 50% saturated.
+Sunflower seed butter is brimming with healthy monounsaturated fats.

-Most sunflower seed butters have more than 30% less saturated fat than peanut butters.
-Natural peanut butters, however, sometimes shun added palm oil and contain the same 2 grams of saturated fat per serving as sunflower seed butters.
+Most sunflower seed butter have 30% less saturated fat than peanut butter.
+Natural peanut butter, however, sometimes shuns added palm oil and has the same 2 grams of saturated fat per serving as sunflower seed butter.

 READ THE LABELS FOR NUTRITION DETAILS ON FATS, SUGAR AND SALT

-To be certain, you need to read the labels for specifics.
-Even within the same brand, butters can vary considerably.
+You'll have to read the labels for specifics.
+Even within the same brand, a butter can vary considerably.

-Butters that have an even consistency and do not experience oil separation usually contain mono- and diglycerides — refined vegetable oils – as emulsifiers.
-Peanut butters often contain fully hydrogenated oil for product stability.
+Butters that have an even consistency and no oil separation usually contain mono- and diglycerides, refined vegetable oils, as emulsifiers.
+Peanut butter can contain fully hydrogenated oil for product stability.

 Sherry Coleman Collins, MS, RDN, LD, explains that fully hydrogenated oils are not the same as partially hydrogenated oils, which manufacturers are required to remove from products due to 2015 Food and Drug Administration (FDA) stipulations.